abmina/Nextion4J/README.md

 [the wiki。](http://wiki.iteadstudio.com/Nextion_HMI_Solution)

 The Nextion4J project is an independent project that has no affiliation with ITEAD.
-It was created to help JAVA enthusiasts use the Nextion serial displays with their JAVA projects.
+It was created to help Java enthusiasts use the Nextion serial displays with their Java projects.

 To discuss the project, report a bug, request any new features please contact me at abdallahmina2@hotmail.com